 6.5.4.2.1 Managing NG-RAN AI/ML-based distributed Network Energy Saving

-An NG-RAN AI/ML-based distributed Network Energy Saving capability may use one or more ML models or AI/ML Inference Functions to derive energy saving recommendations.

-The MnS consumer monitors the network performance and determines whether to, and when to activate or deactivate an AI/ML Inference Functions related to an AI/ML-based Distributed Network Energy Saving function.
-The activation and deactivation actions for AI/ML Inference Functions related to an AI/ML-based Distributed Network Energy Saving conducted by the MnS producer may also be triggered by some defined policies provided by the consumer.
+The MnS consumer monitors the network performance and determines whether, and when, to activate or deactivate an AI/ML inference related to an AI/ML-based Distributed Network Energy Saving.
+The activation and deactivation actions for AI/ML inference related to an AI/ML-based Distributed Network Energy Saving perfromed by the MnS producer may also be triggered by policies provided by the consumer.

 6.5.4.2.2 Managing NG-RAN AI/ML-based distributed Mobility Optimization

-An AI/ML-based distributed Mobility Optimization capability may use one or more ML models or AI/ML Inference Functions to derive handover recommendations.

-This NG-RAN AI/ML-based distributed Mobility Optimization capability may need to monitors the network performance and determines if activation or deactivation and AI/ML Inference Functions related to an AI/ML-based Distributed Mobility Optimization function is required.
-The activation and deactivation actions for AI/ML Inference Functions related to an AI/ML-based Distributed Mobility Optimization conducted by the MnS producer may also be triggered by some defined policies provided by the consumer.
+The MnS consumer monitors the network performance and determines whether activation or deactivation of an AI/ML inference related to an AI/ML-based Distributed Mobility Optimization is required.
+The activation and deactivation actions performed by the MnS producer may also be triggered by some defined policies provided by the consumer.

 6.5.4.2.3 Managing NG-RAN AI/ML-based distributed Load Balancing

-An NG-RAN AI/ML-based distributed Load Balancing capability may use one or more ML models or AI/ML Inference Functions to derive load balancing recommendations.

-This NG-RAN AI/ML-based distributed Load Balancing capability needs to be managed.
-The MnS consumer monitors the network performance and determines whether to, and when to activate or deactivate an AI/ML-based Distributed Load balancing function.
-The activation and deactivation actions for AI/ML-based Distributed Load balancing conducted by the MnS producer may also be triggered by some defined policies provided by the consumer.
+The MnS consumer monitors the network performance and determines whether, and when, to activate or deactivate an AI/ML-based Distributed Load balancing.
+The activation and deactivation actionsperfrormed by the MnS producer may also be triggered by policies provided by the consumer.

 Next change